LSBA Home

 District Eight Representative

-Ms. Jasmine Carlette Cooper Jasmine C. Cooper is an assistant district attorney for the Caddo Parish District Attorney’s Office in Shreveport.
-She received her BA degree in political science in 2017 from Southern University and A&M College in Baton Rouge and her JD degree in 2020 from Southern University Law Center.
+Jasmine C. Cooper is an assistant district attorney for the Caddo Parish District Attorney’s Office in Shreveport.
+She received her BA in political science in 2017 from Southern University and A&M College in Baton Rouge and her JD in 2020 from Southern University Law Center.
 She was admitted to practice in Louisiana in 2021.

 In her community, she is a member of the League of Women Voters, Delta Sigma Theta Sorority, Inc. and the NAACP.
 Cooper also serves on the Board of Directors for the Louisiana Chapter of the Alzheimer’s Association.